Chart Color Schemes

 AreaSearch analysis of employment trends sees Redlynch performing better than 90% of local markets assessed across Australia

 Redlynch has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.3%, according to AreaSearch's statistical area data aggregation as of June 2025.
+Its unemployment rate is 1.6%, as per AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment